 Photo by Johannes Plenio on Pexels.com

 Sri Lanka’s aviation industry has taken a significant step towards sustainability by introducing biofuels in aircraft.
-The national carrier, Sri Lankan Airlines, has successfully operated commercial flights using a blend of biofuel and traditional jet fuel since 2019.
+Sri Lankan Airlines has been flying commercial flights with a mix of biofuel and regular jet fuel since 2019.
 The biofuel is made from locally grown jatropha plants, a sustainable energy source.
-This initiative has reduced the airline’s carbon footprint and helped promote the use of locally sourced biofuels in the country.
+This program has lowered the airline’s carbon footprint.
+It has also encouraged the use of local biofuels in the country.

 Energy Efficiency Measures